ics-unisg/aqudem/package/CONTRIBUTING.rst

 Deploying
 ---------

-TODO: to change

 A reminder for the maintainers on how to deploy.
+Deployment happens manually.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in HISTORY.rst), and that the pipelines all pass.
+Modify the relevant fields in setup.cfg and/or aqudem/__init__.py.
 Then run::

-$ bump2version patch # possible: major / minor / patch
-$ git push
-$ git push --tags

-Travis will then deploy to PyPI if tests pass.
+$ python3 -m pip install --upgrade build
+$ python3 -m build
+$ python3 -m pip install --upgrade twine
+$ python3 -m twine upload dist/*